Rowan Atkinson: Cars

 The Conservative Party politician Alan Clark, a devotee of classic motor cars, recorded in his published Diaries a chance meeting with a man he later realised was Atkinson while driving through Oxfordshire in May 1984: "Just after leaving the motorway at Thame I noticed a dark red DBS V8 Aston Martin on the slip road with the bonnet up, a man unhappily bending over it.
 I told Jane to pull in and walked back.
 A DV8 in trouble is always good for a gloat."
-Clark writes that he gave Atkinson a lift in his Rolls-Royce to the nearest telephone box, but was disappointed in his bland reaction to being recognised, noting that: "he didn't sparkle, was rather disappointing and chétif."
+Clark writes that he gave Atkinson a lift in his Rolls-Royce to the nearest telephone box, but was disappointed in his bland reaction to being recognised, noting that "he didn't sparkle, was rather disappointing and chétif".

 In July 2001, Atkinson crashed an Aston Martin V8 Zagato at an enthusiasts' meeting, but walked away unhurt.
 This was while he was competing in the Aston Martin Owners Club event, at the Croft Racing Circuit, Darlington.

 One car Atkinson has said he will not own is a Porsche: "I have a problem with Porsches.
 They're wonderful cars, but I know I could never live with one.
 Somehow, the typical Porsche people – and I wish them no ill – are not, I feel, my kind of people."

 In July 2011, Atkinson appeared as the "Star in a Reasonably Priced Car" on Top Gear, driving the Kia Cee'd around the track in 1:42.2, which at the time granted him first place on the leaderboard; subsequently, only Matt LeBlanc set a faster time.

 A February 2024 report by the House of Lords partly blamed Atkinson for poor sales of electric cars in the UK by "damaging" the public's perception of the vehicles.
 The report criticised a June 2023 opinion piece by Atkinson in The Guardian, who as an early adopter of electric vehicles, described EVs as "fast, quiet and, until recently, very cheap to run", but burdened by battery issues and misleading beliefs on their impact on the environment.

 Plane incident

-In March 2001, while Atkinson was on holiday in Kenya, the pilot of his private plane fainted; Atkinson managed to maintain the plane in the air until the pilot recovered and was able to land the plane at Wilson Airport in Nairobi.
+In March 2001, while Atkinson was on holiday in Kenya, the pilot of his private Cessna fainted; Atkinson managed to maintain the plane's flight and aid the pilot awake, after which the pilot was able to land the plane at Wilson Airport in Nairobi.